jonrandy/turboprop/README.md

 }
 ```

-The default targets in Turboprop provide common, hopefully useful functionality.
+The default targets are `[ TARGET_STRING, TARGET_ARRAY, TARGET_OBJECT ]` - designed to provide common, hopefully useful functionality.
 The constants defining each of the defaults are also exported by the library should you wish to use them yourself:

 ```js
 // String target